VSpaceCode/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ## System information

 <!--
-- Press `Ctrl+Shift+p` and run the action "Help: Report Performance Issue", or press `SPC h I` if key bindings work for you.
+- Press `Ctrl+Shift+p` and run the action "Help: Report Performance Issue".
-- Click "show" in "Include my system information" and "Include my enabled extensions"
+- Click "show" in "Include my system information" and "Include my enabled extensions".
 - Take a screenshot and copy paste it here.
 -->